abbypan/ietf_draft/draft-pan-dnsop-ct-info-of-dns-resolver/draft.md

 Security Considerations
 =======================================

-The DNS clients can received trustable DNS resolver information through DNSSEC or out-of-band configuration.
+DNS clients can get trustworthy DNS resolver information through DNSSEC query or out-of-band configuration.

-If the DNS clients find that CT is supported in the trustable DNS resolver information, they can mandate the CT validation in encrypted communication channel setup process.
+Suppose the DNS clients find the CT value in the trustworthy DNS resolver information.
+In that case, they can mandate the CT validation in the encrypted communication channel setup process with the encrypted DNS resolver.

 Acknowledgements